 - HVAC – If dampers, vents, and ducts are poorly located and/or installed, ineffective heating or cooling can result, even lead to possibly life-threatening situations such as flammability issues and potential carbon monoxide poisoning.

 If you encounter any of these defects in your condominium, call the Denver construction defect attorneys at Burg Simpson immediately at 303-792-5595 to discuss your case for free.

-Our Denver construction defect lawyers work hard with homeowner associations and their consulting experts to get construction defects fixed permanently so the problems don’t return.
+Our Denver construction defect lawyers work hard with homeowner associations and their consulting experts to get construction defects fixed permanently so the problems do not return.
 We warn our clients to avoid cosmetic or short-term approaches that fail to address the underlying problems.

 We can help homeowner association boards identify highly qualified and experienced construction experts and engineers to evaluate problems, assess repair alternatives, and accurately estimate the costs involved.
-We’ll also help you deal with emergency repairs while your lawsuit is in progress.
+We will also help you deal with emergency repairs while your lawsuit is in progress.

 Before looking for remedies through litigation, we advise our clients to attempt to resolve problems with builders and developers through other means.
 Litigation can be a costly and time-consuming process.
 Often negotiation is a more cost-effective and efficient way of resolving construction defect problems with a builder.

 If you need help negotiating with your builder and/or developer, make sure you have a construction defects lawyer by your side so that your rights are protected.
 Contact Burg Simpson as soon as possible for a free, no-obligation consultation at 303-792-5595.